-Report Month:er completing the form, please bring it to your monthly check-in with the chapter.
-Date Activity (flight lesson, volunteering, ground school, etc.) Hours Flight Hours Money Spent Total Money Spent T his Month: ase list any questions, comments, or concerns s regarding t his past month of training: ease list any training accomplishments or chapte r activities yo u wish to accompli sh in the next mo
+Report Month: ter completing the form, please bring it to your monthly check-in with the chapter.
+Date Acti Hours Flight Hours Money Spent Total Money Spent T his Month: ease list any questions, com ments, or concerns regarding this s past month of tra aining: ease list a any training accomplis shments or chapter a activities you v vish to accomplish in the next month

-This form is included for use of the local EAA chapter.
+This form is included for use by the local EAA chapter.
 Unless requested, this form does not need to be returned to EAA HQ.